 Path flows shall be maintained below all established path ratings into the local areas, including 500 kV elements.
-For clarification, given the existing transmission system configuration, the only 500 kV paths that flows directly into a local area and, therefore, considered in the LCR Study is the South of Lugo transfer path flowing into the LA Basin.
+For clarification, given the existing transmission system configuration, the only 500 kV paths that flows directly into a local area and, therefore, considered in the LCT Study is the South of Lugo transfer path flowing into the LA Basin.

-Paths that do not directly flow into a local area, but influence the local area LCR need, should be set at a value below the established path rating such that it assures the path operator that it can sustain any flow on this path at this local area peak time.
+Paths that do not directly flow into a local area, but influence the local area LCR need, should be set at or below the established path rating such that it assures the path operator that it can sustain any flow on this path at peak time for this local area.
 Currently the only known path that influences but does not flow directly into a local area is Path 15.
-As such this path will be set at 1275 MW N-S flow and this assumption assures that at Fresno peak time the ISO can support any Path 15 flow.
+Based on previous LCT studies the maximum flow of 1275 MW N-S yields the highest amount of LCR needs for the Greater Fresno and this assumption assures that at Fresno peak time the ISO can support any Path 15 flow.